-Google Pixel tablet: Price and release date speculation
+Google Pixel tablet: Price and availability

 Google Pixel tablet: Design